Our research is editorially independent but we

-An integral part of the Texas culture, the state is home to 36 rivers and 6,736 lakes and reservoirs for fishing enthusiasts to choose from.
+An integral part of the Texas culture, the state is home to 36 rivers and 6,736 lakes and reservoirs for fishing enthusiasts to explore.
 With 377 miles of coast along the Gulf of Mexico, there is no shortage of fishing opportunities in the Lone Star State.
-From crappie to largemouth bass, white bass and catfish, whether you’re a seasoned pro or a curious collector, you’ll find countless places to enjoy a day out on the water.
-Combining scenic views of lakes, rivers, streams and creeks with outdoor adventures, here are some of the best places to go fishing in Texas.
+From crappie to largemouth bass, white bass, and catfish, whether you’re a seasoned pro or a curious collector, you’ll find countless places to enjoy a day out on the water.
+Combining scenic views of lakes, rivers, streams, and creeks with outdoor adventures, here are some of the best places to go fishing in Texas.

 Home to a 64,900-surface-acre reservoir fed by the Rio Grand River, Lake Amistad is located around 12 miles northwest of Del Rio on the northwestern tip of the South Texas Plains.
 Considered an excellent topwater lake in the spring and fall, other times of year make it more challenging due to the high winds.
 A multi-tiered bass fishery that has seen some of the most impressive weigh-in totals in Bassmaster competitions, even when you factor in the rugged structure of rock ledges and shoreline, it’s still a top bass fishing lake and a great place to try out all types of fishing.

 Known by many as the best lake in Texas for big bass, Lake Fork is a 27,690-acre reservoir located 65 miles east of Dallas.
 Originally designed as a premier bass fishing lake, holding some of the most impressive records for largemouth bass caught in Texas, you’ll find plenty of fishing enthusiasts here trying to catch a record-breaking catch.
-Big Florida brood bass were placed in small lakes and ponds before the dam was closed, creating one of best places to catch bass in the entire state.
-Only a couple hours’ drive east of Dallas, it draws anglers from throughout the nation.
+Big Florida brood bass was placed in small lakes and ponds before the dam was closed, creating one of the best places to catch bass in Texas.
+Only a couple hours’ drive east of big-city attractions in Dallas, it draws anglers from throughout the nation.

 One of the most popular attractions in the area, Colorado Bend State Park provides ample opportunities for outdoor enthusiasts.
-From camping to hiking, biking, caving, and swimming, you’d be hard pressed to be bored here.
-This area of the river is slow moving, where beautiful canyon lands highlight the Colorado River.
+From camping to hiking, biking, caving, and swimming, you’d be hard-pressed to be bored here.
+This area of the river is slow-moving, where beautiful canyonlands highlight the Colorado River.
 Boasting six miles of river space, here anglers can cast a line for a day of peaceful nature.
 With some of the best bass fishing in Central Texas, you can sit back and relax and simply enjoy your surroundings.
-When the weather heats up, you can take a dip, go on a leisurely kayak trip, and hike to Spicewood Springs or Gorman Falls.
+When the weather heats up, you can take a dip, go on a leisurely kayak trip, and hike to Spicewood Springs or the picturesque Gorman Falls.